WASdev/ci.docker/websphere-liberty/README.md

 The image is designed to support a number of different usage patterns:

-1. The image contains a default server configuration that specifies the `webProfile-6.0` feature and exposes ports 9080 and 9443 for HTTP and HTTPs respectively.
+1. The image contains a default server configuration that specifies the `webProfile-6.0` feature and exposes ports 9080 and 9443 for HTTP and HTTPS respectively.
 A WAR file can therefore be mounted in to the `dropins` directory of this server and run.
 The following example starts a container in the background running a WAR file from the host file system with the HTTP and HTTPS ports mapped to 80 and 443 respectively.

     ```
     docker run -e LICENSE=accept -d -p 80:9080 -p 443:9443 -v /tmp/myApp.war:/opt/ibm/wlp/usr/servers/defaultServer/dropins/myApp.war wasdev/websphere-liberty
     ```

 2. For greater flexibility over configuration, it is possible to mount an entire server configuration directory from the host and then specify the server name as a parameter to the run command.
 The following example uses the server configuration from the `myServer` directory on the host.
-Note that this non-default server name is also passed as a parameter to the image.

     ```
-    docker run -e LICENSE=accept -p 80:9080 -p 443:9443 -v /tmp/myServer:/opt/ibm/wlp/usr/servers/myServer wasdev/websphere-liberty myServer
+    docker run -e LICENSE=accept -p 80:9080 -p 443:9443 -v /tmp/myServer:/opt/ibm/wlp/usr/servers/myServer wasdev/websphere-liberty /opt/ibm/wlp/bin/server run myServer
     ```

 3. It is also possible to build an application layer on top of this image using either the default server configuration or a new server configuration and, optionally, accept the license as part of that build.